Heather Lynne Newman BA, D. Phyt, CYT

 Medical Herbalist, Yoga teacher, Reiki Master

 Heather seeks to be a force for revolution in the world.
-Herbalism is an obvious choice: it empowers the patient and offers the customized approach she'd been seeking for so many years.
+Herbalism is an obvious choice: it empowers the client and offers the customized approach she'd been seeking for so many years.
 Heather is a queer woman, and she is happy to educate and support folks of all genders and orientations.
 Heather is continually seeking education around feminism, body positivity, LGBTQ2SIA+ rights, and other social justice issues.

 Photo credit: Alexis Hennig

 As a child, I was always cooking or making some other kind of potion.
 Today I am blessed to be making herbal medicines professionally, and I never did stop cooking.